tenstorrent/tt-studio/README.md

 # TT Studio

 TT Studio enables rapid deployment of LLM inference servers locally and is optimized for Tenstorrent hardware.
 This guide explains how to set up and use TT Studio in both standard and development modes.
-It also guides users through setting up a new Tenstorrent device, including steps for driver installation, firmware flashing, and related configurations.

 ## Table of Contents